wecoyote5/hubitat-MyLocation/README.md

 # hubitat-MyLocation

-User lat/lon location for use with HD+
+This driver is used in conjunction with HD+.
+HD+ can provide timed lat/lon updates for updating location maps.